 While riding anywhere on the show grounds, the use of a properly fastened Protective Headgear is mandatory.
-Protective headgear must comply with any of the European (EN), British (PAS), North American (ASTM), Australian/New Zealand tested standards applicable at the time of the competition.
+Such Protective headgear must comply with the list of the applicable international testing standards published on the FEI website.

 Failure to wear such Protective Headgear where and when required after being notified to do so by an Official, shall result in a Yellow Warning Card, being issued to the Athlete unless exceptional circumstances apply.